MohammadBnei/ga-exercice/Readme.md

 ### Job's default

 1. Write a workflow that installs dependancies and runs the test.
-Specify a default folder for all the runs inside the job.
+Specify a default folder for all the steps inside the job.

 ### Matrix